ufcg-lsd/saps-docker/k8s-cinder/README.md

 ## Setup K8s using OpenStack Cinder

-For our cluster, we use (and recommend) Calico as a Network Provider.
-You can see more details about Calico on this [link](https://docs.projectcalico.org/master/getting-started/kubernetes/quickstart) if you want.
+For our cluster, we use (and recommend) Weave as a Network Provider.

 First you need to have a configuration file that points the **cloud-provider** as external.
-The [kubeadm-conf.yaml](./kubeadm-conf.yaml) is already configured to create the cluster in version 1.22.0 with the Calico podSubnet.
+The [kubeadm-conf.yaml](./kubeadm-conf.yaml) is already configured to create the cluster in version 1.22.1.
 Choose your master node, create the `kubeadm-conf.yaml` and run the following commands:

 ```
 sudo kubeadm init --config kubeadm-conf.yaml